Skip to Content

 baby led weaning french toast sandwich topped with blueberries and bananas

-If you’re making it for a baby, this baby led weaning french toast sandwich can be served as it is without any extras and cut into strips so it’s easy to pick up and eat.
 However, if you’re making it for toddlers or adults, why not drizzle over some honey or maple syrup and a sprinkle of icing sugar to really set the tone?
 I must admit to actually making this breakfast dish for myself more than anybody else, and even though I’m not a huge fan of bananas (unlike Dexter who adores ‘raras‘), the taste actually hugely compliments the tangy blueberries and the sweet maple syrup.

 Related Post: 50 Baby Led Weaning Breakfast Ideas

-Baby Led Weaning | Banana & Blueberry French Toast Sandwich
+Baby Led Weaning French Toast

 Ingredients